 The best Christmas present possible.

-The game is downloadable via iTunes, the official iPad and iPhone store, where over 20 million users reserved the game to be able to play it as soon as it's launched.
+The game is downloadable via iTunes, the official iPad and iPhone store, where more than 20 million users reserved the game to be able to play it as soon as it's launched.
 The download is carried out exactly like any other iOS application: access the store and hit the Get button.

 What about Super Marion Run for Android?